 But do you have a copy of your medical records and treatments?
 I know I don’t and that bugs me.
-When the time comes that you are faced with a potentially life-threatening situation, do you know enough of your medical history to be able to give the accurate details to the physician-in-charge?
+When the time comes that you are faced with a potentially life-threatening situation, do you know enough of your medical history to be able to give accurate details to the physician-in-charge?

 How easy and convenient would it be if you could just access all your information from the various healthcare providers and aggregate them all efficiently?
-Next time you are in need for a healthcare treatment, would you like to have all the correct information the doctor needs right at your fingertips?
+Next time you are in need of healthcare treatment, would you like to have all the correct information the doctor needs right at your fingertips?
 I know I’m not alone is in answering a resounding, yes!

 Why is Interoperability such a challenge?

 You would think that with the proliferation of the Internet and the ease and convenience of how we can access data, that Interoperability in healthcare is something that would be an easy fix.
 Unfortunately, that’s not the case in healthcare, especially for consumers.
 This is still an issue we face.

 Ardy Arianpour, CEO & Co-Founder of Seqster, thinks Interoperability is a hot topic that needs to be on the health leaders’ agenda.
 He said, “That is the biggest challenge.
 That challenge is known as the $30 billion-plus problem called INTEROPERABILITY.
 It’s front and center.”

 Why is Interoperability important for healthcare consumers?

 The truth is, there’s better health information exchange between hospitals and doctors these days.
 Some hospitals are now requiring patients to fill out forms on tablets, recording the patient information directly into an electronic system.